 Chao Phraya River

 This river not only runs through the heart of Bangkok, it also plays an integral part in adding a charm and appeal to this city.
 A trip to this river would leave aside the crowds and the heat of the bustling city and offer you a perfect opportunity to take a well-deserved break.
-There are an array of river ferries which allow you to move between various landmarks and hotels.
+There is an array of river ferries that allow you to move between various landmarks and hotels.
 You can even rent your own ferry and enjoy the landscape of the city at your own pace.
 The longboats come with a local driver so you need not worry about getting lost.
 Explore the virgin canals which are untouched by many tourists who visit Bangkok.
 A dinner cruise is also recommended as you get to see a different side of the city post sunset.
 This is a must-experience when you plan a trip for 3 days in Bangkok.

 Besides planning your itinerary for Bangkok, the other cumbersome process is applying for Thailand visit visa.
 So, prepare well in advance and have an amazing holiday.